Ezio Auditore da Firenze: Assassin's Creed: Brotherhood

 At the start of Assassin's Creed: Brotherhood, Monteriggioni is besieged by the Papal Armies led by Cesare Borgia, Rodrigo's son and co-leader of the Templar Order.
 During the siege, the Apple of Eden is lost, Monteriggioni is destroyed, and Ezio's uncle Mario is killed.
 Escaping the city with his mother and sister, an injured Ezio sets off for Rome to destroy the Borgia once and for all; however, he collapses shortly thereafter.
 Days later, Ezio awakens in Rome and receives a new set of gear from Niccolò Machiavelli, who also saved him days earlier.
-After his wounds heal, Ezio and Machiavelli set their plan into motion – to liberate Rome and remove the Borgias from power permanently, as well as retrieve the Apple.
+After his wounds heal, Ezio and Machiavelli set their plan into motion: to liberate Rome and remove the Borgias from power permanently, as well as retrieve the Apple.

-Slowly, over the next three and a half years, Ezio and his allies win a series of victories over the Borgias, reclaiming and restoring the city by destroying the Borgia's allies and resources.
-Ezio restores the ranks of the Assassins and in time succeeds Machiavelli as Mentor, the leader of the Brotherhood.
-By 1503, Ezio has assassinated the clan's banker, Juan Borgia, and their French general ally, the Baron de Valois, and incapacitated Lucrezia Borgia, leaving the Templars' power base in disarray.
-Cesare, in a fit of rage, kills his father and begins losing control over the city.
+Slowly, over the next three and a half years, Ezio and his allies win a series of victories over the Borgias, restoring the city while destroying the Borgia's allies and resources.
+Ezio rebuilds the ranks of the Assassins and in time succeeds Machiavelli as Mentor, the leader of the Brotherhood.
+By 1503, Ezio has assassinated the clan's banker, Juan Borgia, and their French ally, the Baron de Valois, and incapacitated Lucrezia Borgia, leaving the Templars' power base in disarray.
+Cesare, in a fit of rage, kills his father and begins losing control over Rome.
 After retrieving the Apple, Ezio uses its power to destroy what is left of Cesare's army.
-By the end of the year, Borgia control over the city is completely broken and Cesare is arrested by the new Pope, Julius II.
-After Cesare manages to escape, Ezio uses the Apple to track him down before hiding the artifact in a secret vault below the Colosseum.
-In 1507, Ezio travels to Spain and catches up with Cesare at the siege of Viana Castle.
+By the end of the year, Borgia control over the city is completely broken, and Cesare is arrested by the new Pope, Julius II.
+After Cesare escapes imprisonment a few years later, Ezio uses the Apple to track him down before hiding the artifact in a secret vault beneath the Colosseum.
+In 1507, Ezio travels to Spain and catches up with Cesare at the siege of Viana.
 Ultimately defeating Cesare, Ezio throws him off the castle walls to his death.